 Nothing good comes from Jar Jar Binks, including this attempt to mock him and his creator.
 Some fans believe the episode adequately captures the betrayal everyone felt over this craptastic Phantom Menace character.
 Others believe that the episode fell short of its goal and was just as annoying as Binks.
 Of course, only Cartman finds him funny - which is the funniest part of the episode and a feeling shared by many of the show's fans.Buy on AmazonIs this the worst?

 Season 4, Episode 14

 While many fans think the spin on Great Expectations was brilliant, Parker and Stone thought it sucked.
 Well, actually they hated the star of the episode.
 “Everyone, including us, hates Pip,” Parker said.
 Stone said it's one of the worst episodes they’ve done.
 “I don't hate it.
 But it was like, ‘Why did you guys do that?'”
 Points for getting Malcolm McDowell from the classic A Clockwork Orange to appear as the British Person.
 And the Genesis Machine makes more sense as Miss Havisham's motivation than the wacko heartbreak revenge angle from the original.
-But aside from those small positives, the episode as a whole is pretty flat and boring.see more on Pip
+But aside from those small positives, the episode as a whole is pretty flat and boring.Buy on AmazonIs this the worst?

 Season 10, Episode 5